 - The development of annual workplans aligned with our strategic objectives and funding agreements.

-- Detailed team and/or program presentations to the Planning and Review Committee of the Board on an 18-month cycle, followed by a subsequent presentation to the Board.
+- Detailed team and/or program presentations to the Board on an 18-month cycle.

 ConnectWell Community Health Board Minutes

 - November 23 2021 ConnectWell Board meeting minutes